-ERCC The Emergency Response Coordination Centre of the European countries.
+The Emergency Response Coordination Centre of the European Commission is the heart of the EU Civil Protection Mechanism and coordinates the delivery of assistance to disaster-stricken countries.

-Commission is the heart of the EU Civil Protection Mechanism and coordinates the delivery of assistance to disaster-stricken planning and direction of a specific exercise within the exercise project.
+Exercise Host Nation

-Exercise Host Nation The Exercise Host Nation is responsible to the Lead Country for the
+The Exercise Host Nation is responsible to the Lead Country for the planning and direction of a specific exercise within the exercise project.